VIN-y/MissChanger/Tests/Filament Compatibility/README.md

 ### 6 - TPU and ABS

 * This combination runs into the same problem as PLA and ABS, just at a higher temperature.
 TPU starts running into heat creep issue at ~40°C and above.
+* TPU is prone to stringing and blobbing.
+These strings and blobs have been seen sticking to the hot ABS nozzle and burn out, due to the much higher temperature.
+The amount of material burned is not dangerous, but the residual is extremely difficult to remove.
+Thus, it is advised to enable mid-print clean for the ABS nozzle if possible.
+For MissChanger, this is done with installing the cleaning dock.

 ### 7 - TPU and ASA

 * Unlike ABS.
 ASA does not strictly required a hot chamber, and can be printed at 25°C to 35°C, matching that of TPU.

-* Very few drawbacks has been observed.
+* TPU is prone to stringing and blobbing.
+Much like ABS, but lesser so (because of the lower nozzle temp).
+It is advised to enable mid-print clean for the ASA nozzle if possible.

 ### 8 - ABS and ASA

 * These two material are almost identical.
 They will adhere to each other almost as good adhere to themselves.

 * However.
-The different thermal expansion characteristic of the two materials may cause problems if not accounted for.
+The different thermal expansion / shrinkage characteristic of the two materials may cause problems if not accounted for.

 ## Material Specific